 Kenya is bordered to the north by Sudan and Ethiopia, to the east by Somalia, to the west by Uganda, to the south by Tanzania, and to the southeast by the Indian Ocean.
 Much of the country, especially in the north and east, is arid or semi-arid.
 From the Indian Ocean the land rises gradually through dry bush to the fine arable land of the highlands.

 In the low-lying districts, particularly along the coast, the climate is tropical, hot and humid.
 On the Plateau and in the highlands the climate is more temperate.
 Western Kenya and most parts of Nyanza experience heavy conventional rain and have two rainy seasons, the long rains from April to June and the short rains from October to November.
-Kenya’s warm climate is favourable for tourism during the drier season that is between September and March.
+Kenya’s warm climate is favorable for tourism during the drier season that is between September and March.

+According to the Kenya National Bureau of Statistics, Kenya’s population is estimated to have reached 47.5 million as per 2019 census.
+The youth (15-35 years) constitute 40% of the population.
 Nearly 25% of the total is concentrated in the large cities of Nairobi, Mombasa and Kisumu including large towns such as Nakuru.
 Women account for 50.48% of the total population.

 Principal Commercial Cities and Towns

-Mombasa is Kenya’s main port and popular holiday city.
+Mombasa: It is Kenya’s main port and popular holiday city.
 It is situated on an island in a natural sheltered inlet.
 It is the only port that serves not only Kenya but land locked countries like Uganda, Rwanda and Burundi and Eastern Democratic Republic of Congo and Southern Sudan.

-Kisumu is the Chief Port city on the shores of Lake Victoria.
+Kisumu: It is the Chief Port city on the shores of Lake Victoria.
 It serves Western Kenya, Uganda and Tanzania.